carpentries-incubator/reproducible-publications-quarto/episodes/01-Project-Setup-Organization/03-setup-versioning.md

 - Copy an existing project on Github to make contributions
 - Open a project with Git versioning in RStudio
 - Learn the basics of Git - pull, add, commit, push
-- Make our first edits in a version controlled project
+- Make our first edits in a version-controlled project

 keypoints:
 - R Studio has Git version control functionality built in.
-- _Forking_ a GitHub repository makes a copy of the repository into your personal account on Github.
+- _Forking_ a GitHub repository makes a copy of the repository into your personal account on GitHub.
 - You can _clone_ a git repository from Github to your local disk using RStudio.
-- For this workshop each learner will work with their own _fork_ of the "[R-Repro-pub](https://github.com/UCSBCarpentry/R-repro-pub)" repository.
+- For this workshop, each learner will work with their own _fork_ of the "[R-Repro-pub](https://github.com/UCSBCarpentry/R-repro-pub)" repository.
 ---

 ## Using RStudio projects and Version Control in RStudio

 Using version control is a powerful feature to make your research more reproducible and better organized.
-In order to use versioning while working in RStudio the first step is to make sure your work is set up as an R Project, because you may not use the versioning features in RStudio without one.
-There are three options for doing this depending on your given scenario.
+In order to use versioning while working in RStudio, the first step is to make sure your work is set up as an R Project because you may not use the versioning features in RStudio without one.
+There are three options for doing this, depending on your given scenario.

 ## Three Methods of Setting up an RStudio Project with version control

 There are several options for working with RStudio projects and enabling version control.
-If you aren't already working in an R Project, you can create a new one.
+You can create a new one if you aren't already working on an R Project.
 There are three options here:

 1. **New Directory** - start a brand new RStudio project (with the option of version control).
-2. **Existing Directory** - add existing work to a RStudio project (with the option of setting up version control).
+2. **Existing Directory** - add existing work to a project in RStudio (with the option of setting up version control).
-3. **Version Control** Continue an existing RStudio project that already uses version control (i.e. download it from GitHub).
+3. **Version Control** Continue an existing RStudio project that already uses version control (i.e., download it from GitHub).

 ![new r project options](../../fig/05-new-project.PNG)